 If your intention is to permanently install your cable inside your structure, take back the bulk stranded copper stuff.
 You need solid copper conductors for structured cable.

-What is the difference?
+What is the difference between solid vs. stranded ethernet cable?
 Doesn’t copper = copper?
 Yes and no. Yes, copper is good.
 CCA or Copper Clad Aluminum is bad, which this article explains: Check Your Specs, CCA is Different from Solid Copper.

 Using the correct type of copper conductor is key when installing Ethernet cable.
 It does not matter what Category type of cable for purposes of this discussion.
-Copper comes in solid or stranded, and both have pros and cons.
+Copper comes in solid or stranded, and both have pros and cons and specific uses.

-How does each conductor type look inside an Ethernet cable?
+How does each solid vs. stranded ethernet cable conductor type look inside an Ethernet cable?

 Solid copper pros:

-- Solid copper conductor Ethernet cable is typically sold in the variety needed for in-wall or plenum (HVAC) space installations, and for outdoor scenarios.
+- Solid copper conductor Ethernet cable is usually available in a much greater variety to fit various needs such as in-wall or plenum (HVAC) space installations, and for outdoor scenarios.
 The outer jacket type matters a great deal, which is addressed here: Facts About Ethernet Cable Jacket Ratings.